 • 9th Grade - Food Justice in Washington, DC

-Through a critical lens, 9th graders explore Food Justice in Washington, DC by engaging in direct service, learning, and advocacy at the Capital Area Food Bank, Rosemount Center, Thrive DC, Share Our Strength and within the school curriculum and guest speakers.
-They also lead a schoolwide food drive, an Empty Bowls fundraiser, and participate in two day-long retreats on leadership equity and inclusion.
+Through a critical lens, 9th graders explore Food Justice in Washington, DC by engaging in direct service, learning, advocacy, and brainstorming equitable solutions to address food insecurity in the DMV.
+Students also lead a schoolwide food drive for immigrant communities impacted by food insecurity, and participate in a day-long retreat on leadership, equity, and inclusion.

-• 11th Grade - Environmental and Social Justice in West Virginia
+• 11th Grade - Environmentalism & Environmental Justice

 • 12th Grade - Senior Seminar Program